kq1231/timely/tasks.md

 **Inshaa Allah**

 - Common
-    - Time showing AM/PM
+    - Time should show AM/PM nicely -D
     - Keyboard does not unfocus

 - Launch Screen
     - Default text will always be there
         - Default text_$i {for i in range(3)}

-- Tab 1
+- Tab 1 -D
     - Layout boht buri hai
         - Remove time header
     - Show data of 14 days (+1 for today == 15 days)
     - Submit nahin ho raha

 - Tab 2
-    - Duration label and pickers in one row
+    - Duration label and pickers in one row -D
-    - Keyboard not capitalised
+    - Keyboard not capitalised -D